-To harvest the squash, it's best to use pruners, scissors or a knife, cutting off the stem about 1" to 2" from the body of the fruit.
-It's also easy to remove the fruit simply by twisting it; the stem usually breaks right off, but sometimes it doesn't, and you end up breaking the fruit.
-Also, there's some evidence that twisting off the fruit can lead to root damage for the plant.
+To harvest the squash, it's best to use pruners, scissors, or a knife, cutting off the stem about 1" to 2" from the body of the fruit.
+You can also remove the fruit simply by twisting it; the stem usually breaks right off, but sometimes it doesn't, and you end up breaking the fruit.

 To harvest male flowers, cut off the stem an inch or two below the blossom.
 This gives you something to hold while cooking and prevents damage to the fragile flower.
 Remove (and discard) the stamen in the center of the flower right away, while the flower is fully open.
 Otherwise, the petals will close, and you have to perform careful surgery to reach the stamen.
 Female flowers usually can be pinched off of the fruit, or you can cut them off, being careful not to damage the squash.
 Again, you can also harvest the flower and its tiny fruit together.